gkwa/refinedrobin/src/config/prompt-templates.md

    - Include YouTube search links when video content would be beneficial
    - Ensure search terms are specific and relevant to the topic

-When listing your links create them as a bulletd list in markdown but don't give the list a title because its obvious what the list is all about.
+When listing your links create them as a bulleted list in markdown but don't give the list a title because its obvious what the list is all about.
 Just make the bulletd list without a title.

+Separate the list of links by 10 newline characters to allow breathing room between the content and the links.

 **Specific Tasks:**